 1996 --- Weston incorporated on a swath of former marsh land purchased years earlier by developer and millionaire Arthur Vining Davis, founder of the Arvida Company.

 2000 --- South West Ranches incorporated, U. S. census reports total population 1,623,018, the Broward Count Board of County Commissioners membership goes from seven to nine.

 2005 --- West Park incorporated becoming Broward County's 31st municipality.
 On October 24 Hurricane Wilma hit South Florida leaving the entire area damaged and causing almost universal power outages.
 It was the most severe storm in Broward County in a half century.

-2009 --- The world's largest cruise ship, Oasis, docks at its new home in Port Everglades.
+2009 --- The world's largest cruise ship, Oasis of the Seas, docks at its new home in Port Everglades.

 2010 --- Fox network chooses the small town of Pembroke Park as headquarters for its new TV drama The Glades, the first scripted series to be filmed in Broward County.